plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

 live-graph-image:

 steps:
- - title: Option 1: Entering Your Data to the Grid
+ - title: Entering Your Data to the Grid
    sub-steps:
     - copy: "The first step to making any Plotly graph is setting up the data to the grid.
 You can type your data directly into the grid, or copy it from a spreadsheet and paste it in."
     - copy: "You can also type directly into the cells, or use your keyboard shortcuts to paste in clipboard content."
       img: "![Enter data in grid](static/images/enter-data-in-the-grid/Enter_Data_in_Grid.png)"

- - title: Option 2: Importing Your Data
+ - title: Importing Your Data
    sub-steps:
     - copy: "You can import .xls, .xlsx, or .csv files directly into Plotly.
 Upload a file using the IMPORT DATA tab."
       img: "![Import data main shot](static/images/enter-data-in-the-grid/Import_Data_Main_Shot.png)"